 4. Partner up with other small businesses

 When it comes to Small Business Saturday, other small businesses are your friends.
-Only do so, if the businesses complement each other.
-If you are selling similar products this might harm you rather than help you.
-Choose your partners wisely. a
+Only do so if the companies complement each other.
+Choose your partners wisely.

 5. Connect with a local charity